Environmental justice: History

-The origins of the environmental justice movement can be traced to the Indigenous environmental movement, which itself has roots in over 500 years of colonialism, oppression, and ongoing struggles for sovereignty and land rights.
-Use of the terms 'environmental justice' and 'environmental racism' began in the United States with the 1982 PCB protests in Warren County, North Carolina.
-Dumping of PCB contaminated soil in the predominately Black community of Afton sparked massive protests, and over 500 people were arrested.
-Subsequent studies demonstrated that race was the most important factor predicting placement of hazardous waste facilities in the US.
+In response to the Warren County Protests, two cross-sectional studies were conducted to determine the demographics of those exposed to uncontrolled toxic waste sites and commercial hazardous waste facilities.
+The United Church of Christ's Commission for Racial Justice studied the placement of hazardous waste facilities in the US and found that race was the most important factor predicting placement of these facilities.
 These studies were followed by widespread objections and lawsuits against hazardous waste disposal in poor, generally Black, communities.
-The mainstream environmental movement began to be criticised for its predominately white affluent leadership, emphasis on conservation, and failure to address social equity concerns.
+The mainstream environmental movement began to be criticized for its predominately white affluent leadership, emphasis on conservation, and failure to address social equity concerns.